 Proper ventilation is important as well.
 Proper ventilation will help prevent the attic from getting warmer than desired.
 Often during a home inspection we will observe soffit vents that get blocked by new insulation thus greatly lowering the ventilation.
 Lack of ventilation also makes it easier for condensation to build up in the attic which is easy to do when the underside of the roof is cold.

-If, despite all your best efforts, you find you have an ice dam forming, you have a couple options.
-As stated earlier, ice dams are worsened or sparked by a heavy snow because snow is very insulating.
+If, despite all your best efforts, you find you have an ice dam forming, you have a couple of options.
+As stated earlier, ice dams are worsened or sparked by heavy snow because snow is very insulating.
 You can use a roof rake to remove at least four feet of snow from the lower portion of the roof edge, and that can help prevent the ice dam from forming.
 Do not get onto the roof to remove snow.
 Another option you have is to apply calcium chloride or another ice melt product to the ice.
 If all else fails, or you simply don’t have the time or will to wrestle with the ice, you can always hire a professional ice dam removal company to take care of it for you.
 Do not hire a contractor that uses a high-pressure power washer with a steam box, as it can damage your shingles.
 Keep all this in mind, and you’re ready to take on the winter!

 Written by Kaitlyn Troth of Troth Media